chemfiles/chemfiles/doc/src/devdoc/internals.rst

 - ``examples``: usage examples for C and C++ interfaces;
 - ``external``: external libraries used by chemfiles;
 - ``include``: the headers of chemfiles;
-- ``scripts``: some python and bash scripts used in developpement.
+- ``scripts``: some python and bash scripts used in development.
 - ``src``: the sources of the library;
 - ``tests``: the sources of the unit tests;

-Classes organisation
+Classes organization
 --------------------

 Chemfiles is written in C++11, in an object-oriented fashion.
 A ``Trajectory``